 If your project has a default VPC network, don't use it.
 Instead, create your own VPC network so that the only firewall rules in effect are those that you create explicitly.

-During deployment, VM instances typically require access to the internet to download Google's monitoring agent.
+During deployment, VM instances typically require access to the internet to download Google Cloud's Agent for SAP.
 If you are using one of the SAP-certified Linux images that are available from Google Cloud, the VM instance also requires access to the internet in order to register the license and to access OS vendor repositories.
 A configuration with a NAT gateway and with VM network tags supports this access, even if the target VMs do not have external IPs.

 To set up networking: